eahrold/quarter-master-inventory/specification.md

 ## User Stories

+### As a Super Admin

+- I can create new scout troops with unique identifiers
+- I can view and manage all troops across the entire system
+- I can assign administrators to specific troops
+- I can view system-wide statistics and usage metrics
+- I can delete inactive or outdated troops (with proper safeguards)
+- I can access any troop's data for support and administration purposes

 ### As an Admin

 - I can create, edit, and delete inventory items
 - I can manage user accounts and assign roles
 - I can view all transactions and generate reports
 - I can print QR codes for new items

 ### As a Leader

 - I can check items in and out
 - I can add new items to inventory
 - I can view inventory status and transaction history
 - I can manage scouts in my troop

 ### As a Scout

 - I can check out items using QR codes
 - I can check items back in
 - I can search for available items
 - I can view current inventory status

 ### As a Viewer

 - I can view current inventory status
 - I can search items
 - I cannot modify inventory or check items in/out